woodpecker-ci/woodpecker/docs/versioned_docs/version-1.0/10-intro.md

 ### Steps are containers

 - Define any container image as context
-  - either use your own and install the needed tools in custom image or
+  - either use your own and install the needed tools in a custom image
-  - search for available images that are already tailored for your needs on container registries like [Docker Hub](https://hub.docker.com/search?type=image)
+  - or search for available images that are already tailored for your needs in image registries like [Docker Hub](https://hub.docker.com/search?type=image)
-- List the commands that should be executed in your container, in order to build or test your application
+- List the commands that should be executed in the container

 ```diff
 steps: